-I finally got my grubby little hands on the APS-C Meike 35mm f1.4 in the Fujifilm X-Mount and it has so far been a very fun compact lens.
+I finally got my grubby little hands on the APS-C Meike 35mm f1.4 in the Fujifilm X-Mount, and it has been a very fun compact lens so far.

-This is an 8 element 35mm f1.4 APS-C lens which gives an equivalent field of view of 50mm.
+This is an 8-element 35mm f1.4 APS-C lens with an equivalent field of view of 50mm.

 Meike 35mm f1.4 – Amazon